mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 We can change our mind and parse no indented tokens, we can parse *many* (that is, possibly zero) indented tokens or require *at least one* such token.
-We can either allow `indentBlock` detect indentation level of first indented token and use that, or manually specify indentation level.
+We can either allow `indentBlock` detect indentation level of the first indented token and use that, or manually specify indentation level.
 This should be flexible enough.

-## Parsing simple indented list
+## Parsing a simple indented list

 Now it's time to put our new tools into practice.
 In this section, we will parse a simple indented list of some items.
 Let's begin with the import